 Having devoted the majority of my adult life to child advocacy, it is not surprising that I believe little reform can occur without involvement of advocacy organizations.
 Freedom to speak openly and honestly often requires independence from funding streams, lines of employment, and governance.
-Independent advocacy organizations often work in close partnership with government, unusual circumstances.
-Soon, however, I saw multiple children experience the same negative circumstance.
-I was too impatient to settle for repeating the advocacy effort for each new child and instead re-directed my efforts toward the larger system.
-Due to my advocacy efforts, agencies now automatically provide immunization records for every child coming into the system.
-Some advocacy nonprofit, or private service provider agencies.
+Independent advocacy organizations often work in close partnership with government, nonprofit, or private service provider agencies.
 However, there are times when the advocacy organization is seen as an "opponent" of the government or service provider agencies.
 This is typically a necessary tension to accomplish true and lasting reform.